Photo credit: Galina Sanaeva

 How the growers propagate and harvest their cacao impacts the final flavour.
 Choosing to propagate trees that produce aromatic cacao as opposed to trees that produce bigger pods and seeds, and harvesting them during their optimal ripeness will also ensure good tasting seeds.
 Being careful to open the pods, not to cut into the seeds or delay their arrival to the next stage, fermentation, will also maintain optimal quality of the seeds.
 Optimal growth and harvest will depend on how much resources the growers have, as well as their level of skill and education on growing cacao.

 Fermentation is crucial to the flavour development of cacao.
-During fermentation, the seeds, still covered with the flesh of the fruit, are carefully allowed to ferment from 2-7 days depending on the cacao.
-The fruit decomposes, and fungi, yeasts, and bacteria are allowed to grow.
+During fermentation, the seeds, still covered with the flesh of the fruit, are carefully allowed to ferment from 2-7 days depending on the variety of cacao.
+The fruit decomposes, and molds, yeasts, and bacteria are encouraged to grow.
 They in turn develop the aroma, flavour, and colour of the seeds.
 The cacao seeds themselves don't ferment, but are affected by the fermentation of the fruit surrounding them.
 The molecular makeup of the seed itself changes, allowing for the development of molecules that are the flavour precursors to the chocolate flavour that will develop in later processes.

 Drying & Storing Seeds